-8.6 FLEXIBLE FRONTAGE FOR REDUCED DENSITY
+8.6 FLEXIBLE FRONTAGE

-The purpose and intent of this Section is to encourage reduction in potential residential development density, reduce future vehicular trips, road congestion, demand for public services and the number of curb cuts onto Town roadways; preserve the natural and cultural resources visible along these roadways; facilitate the movement of wildlife; protect traditional access to "backland" open space; and improve the design and site planning of smaller residential neighborhoods.
+The purpose and intent of this Section is to encourage increased lot size and upland while reducing future vehicular trips, road congestion, demand for public services and the number of curb cuts onto Town roadways; preserve the natural and cultural resources visible along these roadways; facilitate the movement of wildlife; protect traditional access to "backland" open space; and improve the design and site planning of smaller residential neighborhoods.
 To achieve this, the Planning Board may issue a special permit to allow a reduction in the otherwise applicable frontage requirements on a public way, a way approved by the Planning Board under the subdivision control law or a private way that the Planning Board votes to determine has been in existence since prior to the effective date of the Subdivision Control Law in the Town of Westport and has adequate, width, grade and construction within the meaning of G.L. c.
-41, §81L for the proposed development, for one or more of the lots proposed, in exchange for a corresponding reduction in development density and reliance upon common driveways, if applicable.
+41, §81L for the proposed development, for one or more of the lots proposed, in exchange for a corresponding increase in lot size and upland and reliance upon common driveways, if applicable.